Understanding CG Bokeh

 Bokeh is a photographic lens effect in which distant bright spots of light, blur into a variety of shapes based on the aperture in the lens.
 Bokeh can come in an infinite variety of shapes, softness, brightness and colours.
 And each type of bokeh gives a completely different effect to the image.

-When you look at a fairly lights in the distance and you blur out your eyesight by focusing on something close by — take a moment to analyse your out-of-focus area.
+When you look at a fairly lights in the distance and you blur out your eyesight by focusing on something close by — take a moment to analyze your out-of-focus area.

 Circles with a soft core and a gradient of rings glow agains the blurry background.